inko-lang/website/source/manual/style-guide.html.md

 object Addressformatter {}
 ```

-Methods, local variables, instance variables, and arguments all use snake_case
+Methods, local variables, instance attributes, and arguments all use snake_case
 for naming, such as `to_string` and `write_bytes`:

 ```inko